Skip to main content

 Spontaneous coronary artery dissection

-Spontaneous coronary artery dissection (SCAD) is an emergency condition when a tear appears in the wall of a coronary artery, which supplies blood to your heart.
-In some cases this can lead to a heart attack or cardiac arrest
+Spontaneous coronary artery dissection (SCAD) is an emergency condition where there is a tear in the wall of a coronary artery, which supplies blood to your heart.

 What is spontaneous coronary artery dissection (SCAD)?

-Your coronary arteries are made up of three layers.
-SCAD happens when one or more of the inner layers of a coronary artery tears away from the outer layer.
+Your coronary arteries supply blood to the heart and are made up of 3 layers.
+SCAD happens when 1 or more of the inner layers of a coronary artery tears away from the outer layer.

-Blood is able to flow into the space between the layers and a blood clot forms, reducing the flow of blood through the artery.
+Blood can flow into the space between the layers, reducing or blocking the flow of blood through the artery.

 What are the symptoms of SCAD?